 When comparing StackEdit vs Google Drive, the Slant community recommends StackEdit for most people.
-In the question“What is the best cross-platform note taking app?”
-StackEdit is ranked 20th while Google Drive is ranked 23rd.
+In the question“What is the note taking app for Amazon Alexa?”
+StackEdit is ranked 29th while Google Drive is ranked 31st.
 The most important reason people chose StackEdit is:

 StackEdit works within your browser.
 You need internet access to connect to the website, but once it's loaded, the site does not require an internet connection - you will be able to edit and save files locally.
 Additionally, you can use [Fluid](http://fluidapp.com) to turn it into a native desktop application.

 Ranked in these QuestionsQuestion Ranking